llabka/BioLector/README.md

 # BioLector
-Script for analysing data from BioLector
+Script for analysing output data from BioLector microbioreactors.